Dreadrik/fpga-stopwatch/README.md

 ## How to program

 I used the [APIO Open source ecosystem for open FPGA boards](https://github.com/FPGAwars/apio) to build this project.
+APIO makes building, simulating and uploading designs very simple, and is available on Windows, Linux and Mac!
 Install APIO according to the instructions in the link.
-You will need at least the yosys, ice40, nextpnr and scons packages, but iverilog, gtkwave and verilator are also very useful for simulation.
+You will need at least the yosys, ice40, nextpnr and scons packages, but iverilog, gtkwave and verilator are also very useful for testing, verification and simulation.

-The Olimexino was used as a programmer, and has to have the programming firmware installed [available from here](https://github.com/OLIMEX/iCE40HX1K-EVB/tree/master/programmer/olimexino-32u4%20firmware).
+The Olimexino was used as a programmer, and it has to have the programming firmware installed [available from here](https://github.com/OLIMEX/iCE40HX1K-EVB/tree/master/programmer/olimexino-32u4%20firmware).

-For programming the FPGA you will have build and install the [iceprogduino](https://github.com/OLIMEX/iCE40HX1K-EVB/tree/master/programmer/iceprogduino) tool from Olimex.
-Make sure to change the serial port in iceprogduino.c.
+For programming the FPGA you will have to build and install the [iceprogduino](https://github.com/OLIMEX/iCE40HX1K-EVB/tree/master/programmer/iceprogduino) tool from Olimex.
+Make sure to change to the serial port used by the Olimexino in iceprogduino.c.

 When everything is installed correctly, it should simply be a matter of running one of these: